edgarcrespo11/SQL/README.md

 # SQL
 Edgar Crespo's SQL Portfolio

 Welcome to my SQL Portfolio!
 This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions: charlotte@breakintotech.academy
+Feel free to take a look and reach out if you have any questions: edgarcrespo11@gmail.com